RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

 1. In **databases**, either:
     - Click ![icon_add](/images/rs/icon_add.png "+") to create a new database.
-    - Click on the database that you want to configure and at the bottom of the page and click **edit**.
+    - Click on the database that you want to configure and at the bottom of the page click **edit**.
 1. Enable **TLS**.

     ![database-tls-config](/images/rs/database-tls-config.png "Database TLS Configuration")